 Are you guilty of having at least five browser tabs open at a time?
 Do you frequently rip your attention away from the task at hand to check your email or scroll through your phone?

-That divided focus is not only sabotaging your productivity (multitasking reduces productivity by as much as 40%), but also decreasing your mental capacity to attend to details.
-In fact, research on brain development shows that splitting attention between tasks can contribute to more mistakes.
+That divided focus is not only sabotaging your productivity.
+Multitasking reduces productivity and decreases your attention span.
+In fact, research shows over and over again that switching between tasks can lead to more mistakes.

 Challenge yourself to focus on one thing at a time.
 You’ll have a much easier time noticing the details when your focus isn’t spread so thin.